 We love movies and TV shows, especially when we can point to our own beer onscreen.
 To discuss availability, please email firstname.lastname@example.org and provide us with the following:

 + Script for only the scenes in which the beer will shown

 I’m interested in doing a story about Brooklyn Brewery.
 Can someone help me get information? ›

-We really (truly) appreciate your interest in documenting our company, however, we regret that we are only able to accommodate a very limited number of information, interview, photography and filming requests.
+We truly appreciate your interest in documenting our company.
+However, we regret that we are only able to accommodate a very limited number of information, interview, photography and filming requests.